 Shield AI Signs Definitive Agreement To Acquire Martin UAV

-SAN DIEGO and PLANO, Texas, July 28, 2021 /PRNewswire/ -- Shield AI, a fast-growing technology company that develops artificial intelligence and self-driving car technologies for the defense industry, today announced that it has signed a definitive agreement to acquire Martin UAV, an aerospace company best known for its industry-leading vertical takeoff and landing (VTOL) unmanned aircraft, V-BAT.
-Shield AI will integrate its combat proven autonomy software, Hivemind®, into the V-BAT, reinforcing Shield AI's leadership position in defense-focused edge autonomy.
+PLANO, Texas, July 28, 2021 /PRNewswire/ -- Shield AI, a fast-growing technology company that develops artificial intelligence and self-driving car technologies for the defense industry, today announced that it has signed a definitive agreement to acquire Martin UAV, an aerospace company best known for its industry-leading vertical takeoff and landing (VTOL) unmanned aircraft, V-BAT.
+Shield AI will integrate its combat-proven autonomy software, Hivemind®, into the V-BAT, reinforcing Shield AI's leadership position in defense-focused edge autonomy.

 "GPS and communications on the battlefield are no longer assured.
 A great aircraft without an AI to make intelligent decisions will be sidelined against China, Russia, and an increasing number of adversaries who are fielding electronic warfare and anti-air systems.
 Shield AI is one of the only companies that has operationalized advanced aircraft autonomy on the battlefield.
 Hivemind will make V-BAT the first and only Group 3 UAS built for sustained operations in denied environments," according to Ruben Martin, CEO Martin UAV.